Woman with cold relaxing on a gray sofa while drinking tea

 How long will it last?
 Most people respond well to treatment and recover in one to three weeks, but pneumonia can be very serious and even deadly.

 When can I go back to work?
 If you have bacterial pneumonia, the risk of infecting others drops sharply two days after taking antibiotics.
 Viral pneumonia is less contagious, but avoid others if you have a fever.
-You’ll get better quicker if you don’t rush back to work until you’re ready.
+You’ll get better sooner if you don’t rush back to work before you’re ready.

 How common is it?
-About 3 million people in the U.S. are diagnosed with pneumonia each year, and about 50,000 die.
+About 3 million people in the U.S. are diagnosed with pneumonia each year, and about 50,000 die because of it.

 See a doctor if: Your cough gets worse or doesn’t improve, you cough up pus, you have a persistent fever higher than 102 degrees, you have shaking chills, or breathing makes your chest hurt.
 Don’t delay seeing a doctor if you have underlying health conditions, such as heart or lung problems.